Lynn Neary

-Lynn Neary is an American radio journalist.
-She is a correspondent on National Public Radio and on National Desk's Arts and Information Unit, covering books and publishing.
+Lynn Neary is a former American radio journalist.
+She was a correspondent on National Public Radio and on National Desk's Arts and Information Unit, covering books and publishing.

 Early years and education

 Neary was born and raised in Crestwood, Westchester County, NY.
 She earned a B.A. in English from Fordham University.

 Career

 Neary began her career in public radio as a news anchor and reporter, covering education and county government at NPR member station WOSU in Columbus, Ohio.
 She later moved to WRMT in Rocky Mount, North Carolina.

 In 1982, she became a newscaster on Morning Edition, before taking over as weekend host of All Things Considered in 1984, a post she held until 1992.
 Neary was a regular guest host on NPR newsmagazines and its weekday talk show, Talk of the Nation.

 Neary joined NPR's Cultural Desk in 1993.
 She developed NPR's first religious affairs newsbeat.

+After 37 years at NPR, Neary retired in December 2019.